 4. Digital Communication is Preferred, so Utilize It.

 A 2011 survey by PricewaterhouseCoopers found that 41% of millennials would prefer to communicate digitally rather than over the phone.
 Given that the world has only become more digital in the five years since, that number is likely higher today.
 While some may balk at this number and point to it as a reason why Millennials aren’t good workers, that doesn’t change the reality: digital communication is preferred.
 Why not use that to your advantage?

 There are a number of great project management platforms, such as Trello, Slack, or Asana, that combine team task management with communication, so you can keep everything in one place.
 This fosters collaboration and allows millennial workers to thrive in an up-to-date, digital setup.

 If there’s one thing the best places to work have figured out about today’s employees, it’s that promoting a work-life balance should be a top priority.
 Letting people live their desired lifestyles while also working is a huge draw for millennials.
 One option for allowing a work-life balance is letting employees work remotely.
 Recent advances in telecommunication have made remote work easier than ever, so much so that some companies are entirely remote.
 Letting employees work from their ideal environment will only make them more productive, so why not open up the workplace and make remote work an option?

 Millennials are here to stay, and they’re bringing with them some major, progressive changes to the modern workplace.
 How else is your office upgrading for a new generation of workers?
 Share with us in the comments!
 Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.